-As the conference’s unofficial “staff photographer,” Bob Bishop (1921–2017) documented panels and social events, and created the iconic photograph of conferees in the Hotel Jerome lobby.
+As the conference’s unofficial “staff photographer,” Bob Bishop (1921–2017) documented panels and social events, and created the iconic photograph of conferees in the Hotel Jerome lobby (below and in Part One).
 When he arrived in Aspen he was living in California and had just completed courses in art, design, and architecture at Stanford University.
-After the retreat he took workshops with Ansel Adams and Minor White; he was living in Denver in the late fifties when he founded his very successful postcard business.
+After the retreat he took workshops with Ansel Adams and Minor White; he was living in Denver in the late fifties when he founded his very successful postcard business based in Grand Junction, CO.

-There are at least three variations of Bishop’s celebratory group portrait of conferees.
-Author attributions vary but the version below is without doubt the best, the most published, and the 100% verifiable as a Bishop photograph.
+There are at least four variations of Bishop’s celebratory group portrait of conferees in the Jerome Hotel lobby.
+That image is without doubt the best, the most published, and 100% verifiable as a Bishop photograph.
+The Cline Library, Northern Arizona University, attributes the variant image published below to Belknap, but it is possible it was made by Bishop—the details are unclear.

-Anne Wilkes Tucker interviewed eight of the attendees who appear in Bishop’s photograph.
+Anne Wilkes Tucker interviewed eight of the attendees who appear in all versions of the photograph.
 In an Aperture essay published in 2008, she summarizes them as “mid-career impish, a few years yet away from the eminence most of them would achieve.”
-Assessing the image’s hold on her she wrote that, “It’s their palpable joy that brings me pleasure each time I view this picture.”
+Assessing the image’s hold on her she wrote that, “It’s their palpable joy that brings me pleasure each time I view [Bishop’s] picture.”
 [3]

 According to Sommer, Berenice Abbott denounced abstract photography as being an “imitation of painting” and “the final fling of Pictorialism.”
 Both Abbott and her fellow documentarian Dorothea Lange, Sommer felt, were “acting as if reality itself did not accommodate imagination.”
 Interestingly, however, an alternate version of the lobby photograph shows Abbott with her arm linked through Sommer’s, indicating that friendship prevailed despite their ideological differences.